-Action Item 6.b.2: Develop a framework for identifying seafood systems and seafood supplies that have been affected by fisheries and natural disasters, as well as more general ecosystem change, particularly by identifying and including traditional seafoods and culturally-important fish species and stocks.
+Action Item 6.b.2: Develop a framework for identifying seafood systems and seafood supplies that have been affected by fisheries and natural disasters, market forces, and more general ecosystem change, particularly by identifying and including traditional seafoods and culturally important fish species and stocks.

-NOAA Fisheries has developed and explored several measures to characterize the resilience and statuses of coastal communities (Jepson and Colburn 2013, Colburn et al. 2016, Himes-Cornell and Kaspersky 2016, Mamula et al. 2019, Szymkowiak and Kasperski 2021).
-These need to continue to be monitored, analyzed and updated where necessary and appropriate.
+NOAA Fisheries has developed and explored several measures to characterize the resilience and statuses of coastal and fishing-dependent communities (Jepson and Colburn 2013, Colburn et al. 2016, Himes-Cornell and Kaspersky 2016, Mamula et al. 2019, Szymkowiak and Kasperski 2021).
+These measures need to continue to be monitored, analyzed, and updated where necessary and appropriate.
 Ocean-based seafood represents the largest sustainable supply of wild-caught food products in the nation, and maintaining a regular supply of healthy, natural seafood is important to numerous cultures and U.S. communities.
 Similarly, advances in and support for sustainable aquaculture are also needed to supplement the wild-caught products.
 Fishing communities face a wide array of pressures, including coastal inundation, sea-level rise, increased storm intensity and frequency, and other challenges associated with climate change (Colburn et al. 2016).
-The connections of human well-being to ecosystem services and ecosystem resilience are internationally recognized and part of NOAA Fisheries' goals for the future, this EBFM Road Map, and the national Equity and Environmental Justice Strategy.
+These environmental pressures may be exacerbated or mitigated by shifting market forces.
+The connections of human well-being to ecosystem services and ecosystem resilience are internationally recognized and part of NOAA Fisheries' goals for the future, this EBFM Road Map, and the NOAA Fisheries Equity and Environmental Justice Strategy.

-NOAA Fisheries will use one of the near-term EBFM science and management conferences identified in Goal 2.a to explore and report on 3-5 nationally applicable indicators of human well-being in fishing communities that address fishery benefits to the nation, and which can be supplemented as needed with regionally-appropriate indicators of human well-being.
+NOAA Fisheries will use one of the near-term EBFM science and management conferences identified in Goal 2.a to explore and report on three to five nationally applicable indicators of human well-being in fishing communities that address fishery benefits to the nation, and which can be supplemented as needed with regionally appropriate indicators of human well-being.

 NOAA Fisheries has made significant efforts to develop indicators for EBFM and reports on hundreds of indicators from various scientific disciplines in ESRs and other scientific publications.
 For Goal 6.b in 2024 and beyond, NOAA Fisheries will take a disciplined national approach to identifying indicators of human well-being.
-Preparing for the effects of climate change on marine and coastal ecosystems includes understanding the past effects of natural disasters and climate variability on U.S. ecosystems.
-Goal 6.b builds on work under Guidelines 3 and 5 and the Seafood Strategy24 to consider food systems, supplies and supply chains, security, and sovereignty under past natural and fisheries disasters, to better prepare for the challenges ahead under climate change.
+Addressing the effects of climate change on marine and coastal ecosystems includes understanding the past effects of natural disasters and climate variability on U.S. ecosystems.
+Goal 6.b builds on work under Guidelines 3 and 5, the Seafood Strategy,19 and NOAA Guidance and Best Practices for Engaging and Incorporating Indigenous Knowledge in Decision-Making to consider food systems, supplies and supply chains, security, and sovereignty under past natural and fisheries disasters, to better prepare for the challenges ahead under climate change.
 NOAA Fisheries should assess U.S. methods for tracking seafood catch and disposition to better understand who is using and benefiting from U.S. seafoods.
-Over the longer-term, NOAA Fisheries should develop a framework for monitoring the role of U.S. seafood in supporting resilient coastal communities as a source of food, recreation, and cultural commodity.
+Over the longer term, NOAA Fisheries should develop a framework for monitoring the role of U.S. seafood in supporting resilient coastal and fishing-dependent communities as a source of food, recreation, and cultural commodity.